jnozzi/cocoadev.com/markdown/SendingEmailMessages.md

-See also General/SendingEmail
+See also SendingEmail

 ----

-Using the General/AppKit class General/NSWorkspace you can have your Cocoa application create a new message in Mail using the following snippet of code:
+Using the AppKit class NSWorkspace you can have your Cocoa application create a new message in Mail using the following snippet of code:

-General/NSString *emailAddress = @"someone@somewhere.com";
+NSString *emailAddress = @"someone@somewhere.com";
-General/NSString *mailToString = @"mailto:";
+NSString *mailToString = @"mailto:";
-General/NSString *emailURLString = [mailToString stringByAppendingString:emailAddress];
+NSString *emailURLString = [mailToString stringByAppendingString:emailAddress];
-NSURL *emailURL = [NSURL General/URLWithString:emailURLString];
+NSURL *emailURL = [NSURL URLWithString:emailURLString];
-General/[[NSWorkspace sharedWorkspace] openURL:emailURL];
+[[NSWorkspace sharedWorkspace] openURL:emailURL];